openethereum/openethereum.github.io/JSONRPC-shh-Module.md

 ### shh_newSymKey

-Generate a key pair for symmetric encryption
+Generate a key for symmetric encryption

 #### Parameters